 After completing treatment, Memorial Hermann medical staff will monitor you for an additional period of time and will treat you for any side effects that you may experience during that time.
 If you experience side effects or medical issues at any time after leaving the hospital or urgent care clinic where you received the treatment, seek medical attention immediately or contact your healthcare provider right away.
-Click here to schedule a 24/7 Virtual Urgent Care Visit with a Memorial Hermann healthcare provider.
+Click here to schedule a Virtual Urgent Care visit.

 In addition to those used in MCA therapy, the FDA has allowed for the emergency use of other medicines used to treat COVID-19 that are not yet FDA-approved.
 Visit covid19treatmentguidelines.nih.gov for information on these medicines, or you can ask your healthcare provider about clinical trials that might be right for you.